Qbizinc/qbiz-wiki/training/Certifications/AWS/AWSCloudPractitioner.md

   - Review the different types of storage systems and their tradeoffs/compatibility with other resources
   - Lots of questions about various database systems and their compatibility/efficiency with RDS
   - Review all the different types of network security, specifically as it relates to blocking SQL injection attacks or unauthorized web traffic
-  - Also understand the various ways to connect ioT devices and/or private on-prem data centers to VPC.
+  - Also understand the various ways to connect ioT devices and/or private on-prem data centers to VPC